Brown Sugar Oat Muffins Recipe

 - 1 teaspoon vanilla extract

-- 1. In a small bowl, combine the first six ingredients.
-In another small bowl, beat the eggs, milk, oil and vanilla.
-Stir into the dry ingredients just until moistened.
+- 1. Preheat oven to 400°.
+Mix first six ingredients.
+In another bowl, whisk together eggs, milk, oil and vanilla.
+Add to oat mixture; stir just until moistened.

 - 2. Fill greased or paper-lined muffin cups two-thirds full.
-Bake at 400° for 15-17 minutes or until a toothpick inserted near the center comes out clean.
-Cool for 5 minutes before removing from pan to a wire rack.
-Serve warm.
-Yield: 1 dozen.
+Bake until a toothpick inserted in center comes out clean, 15-17 minutes.

 Reviews for Brown Sugar Oat Muffins